ManicMiners/docs/_pages/Triggers.md

 # Triggers
 A trigger activates in response to things that happen in the world, such as a wall being drilled or a miner walking over a tile.
 A list of triggers can be found below.
-In addition there are triggers that can be used by [Classes](_pages/Classes) but since available triggers differ between classes they are not mentioned here in detail.
+In addition there are triggers that may be used with [Classes](_pages/Classes) but since available triggers differ between classes they are not mentioned here in detail.

-Triggers may be used with if and when occurrences.
+Triggers are used with `if` and `when` occurrences.

 |Trigger|Syntax|Description|
 |----|----|----|